CALFIRE plans socially-distanced base camps for wildfire crews

 FRESNO, Calif.
-(KGPE) — The camps that feed and shelter firefighters working large wildfires are changing in order to slow the spread of COVID-19.
+(KSEE) — The camps that feed and shelter firefighters working large wildfires are changing in order to slow the spread of COVID-19.

 The close proximity of personnel and sharing of resources are typical at these camps as hundreds of firefighters from around the region are sent to a remote area at a moment’s notice.